16 Best German Authors You Need To Know

-Expand your knowledge of German literature by adding 16 of the most respected German novelists and best German authors to your reading list.
+Check out the best German authors and expand your knowledge of German literature by adding the most respected German novelists to your reading list.

 World War I and II profoundly impacted German-language writers, and much of their work in the 20th century gave the rest of the world an insight into the tragedies of war and the brutality of the Nazi regime.